rsyslog/rsyslog/source/configuration/global/options/rsconf1_repeatedmsgreduction.rst

 * Very old versions of rsyslog did not have the ability to include the repeated message itself within the repeat message.
+* Versions before 7.3.2 applied repeat message reduction to the output side.
+This had some implications:
-* Old versions of rsyslog did not account for the actual message origin, so two processes emitting an equally-looking messsage would have triggered the repeated message reduction code.
+  - they did not account for the actual message origin, so two processes emitting an equally-looking messsage triggered the repeated message reduction code
+  - repeat message processing could be set on a per-action basis, which has switched to per-input basis for 7.3.2 and above
 * While turning this feature on can save some space in logs, most log analysis tools need to see the repeated messages, they can't handle the "last message repeated" format.